yaddeepak/Git-tutorial/Readme.md

     - git pull
     - git push

-23. Merge conflicts are a very common scnario
+24. Merge conflicts are a very common scnario: merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate

-merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate
+25. In order to move changes to Github , first we have to commit then push.